Infantry in the Middle Ages: Recruitment

 By the 11th century, much of the infantry fighting was conducted by high-ranking nobles, middle-class freemen and peasants, who were expected to have a certain standard of equipment, often including helmet, spear, shield and secondary weapons in the form of an axe, long knife or sword.
 Peasants were also used for the role of archers and skirmishers, providing missile cover for the heavy infantry and cavalry.
-The later Medieval period also saw the expansion of mercenary forces, unbound to any medieval lord.
-The Swiss pikeman, the German Landsknecht, and the Italian Condottiere are three of the best known examples of this new class of fighting man.
-The expanded campaigns, castle-building and sieges of the era also saw greater use of household troops, often bodyguards of the elite, with a variety of useful skills.
-These were cheaper to recruit and maintain than knights with all their trappings.
+The High Medieval period also saw the expansion of mercenary forces, unbound to any medieval lord.
+Routiers, such as Brabançons and Aragones, were supplemented in the later Middle Ages by Swiss pikeman, the German Landsknecht, and the Italian Condottiere - to provide the three best-known examples of these bands of fighting men.
+It has been argued that the expanded campaigns, castle-building and sieges of the era also saw greater use of household troops, often bodyguards of the elite, with a variety of useful skills.
+These were cheaper to recruit and maintain than knights with all their trappings, such as the renowned crossbowmen in Richard I's crusading mesnée in the late 12th century.
 Siege warfare, in particular, required large bodies of troops in the field, for extended periods, including numerous specialists.
 All this added up to make the early days of peasant levies unsustainable.
 As more kings and lords turned to infantry, their opponents had to keep pace, leading to additional increases in foot troops.
 To obtain the best fighting men, elites had to make provision for their regular payment and supply.
-As one historian of medieval warfare notes:
+As Clifford Rogers, historian of medieval warfare notes:

 Organisation and deployment

-Organization
+Organisation

 The importance of good order was well understood in medieval warfare: